nagilson/data-structures/README.md

 # Usage
 Original classes were made within a VS project, thus the use of "stdafx.h" in comments.
-Compiling with VS is not necessary, however, you can choose to test the structures in VS through cmake.
+Compiling with VS is not necessary.
+I plan on adding a CMake file soon.
 Classes incusion should be relatively simple / rudimentary, and each main shows how to use each class.

 I decided to include the implementation in .h as these are all templates. .tpp files are not supposed well across all compilers.